Dr Oliver Dale

 Emma is one third of the online tweeting community @WeMHNurses organising and running chats on various topics.
 She is currently studying a Professional Doctorate in Health, with the title- The lived experience of the time service users and student mental health nurses spend together on personality disorder units: A phenomenological study.
 She is also involved in other research projects including social media use in undergraduate health care programmes and the impact of a HIV diagnosis on a person’s mental health.

 Membership Secretary (Maternity leave Oct 2018- Nov 2019)

-The Committee members are elected annually and are:
+The following Committee members are elected for 3 years:

 Prof. Mike Crawford